basakbozkurt/FactCheck-LLM/README.md

 Note: You may need to run as ./ollama pull gemma2:9b on Linux

+For more info on models, see this library: https://ollama.com/library.

 # Generate predictions
 Before starting run ollama server: